Tuesday, 19 October 2021

 We see her barrack down in the Big Box Store, cleaning out dead bodies, killing intruders, cleaning up – and then, over a meadow, regarding the community of women in the shelter, and wanting what she saw.
 They appear peaceful in the distance, at ease with each other, truly better off without the constant fear hanging over them.
 She sees it, she wants it, she comes up with a clear plan to take it, creating a place for them and then reintroducing an outside danger that would make it seem as if she were their only source of safety.
 And they came, and she kept them in line by playing into their fears, by exploiting their traumatic life experiences.

 Nora knows all of this, and she knows that Roxanne’s influence is waning now that her resources have gone, that she will need more than just a promise of food and water to keep these women around, that with the men gone, her constant refrain of male violence and misogyny will eventually lose its power.
-She has found her in, and cuts a deal for herself and Mackenzie, in which she gets to influence the decision=making and has first dibs on food in exchange for keeping Roxanne’s secret quiet, and helping her keep the other women in line.
+She has found her out, and cuts a deal for herself and Mackenzie, in which she gets to influence the decision-making and has first dibs on food in exchange for keeping Roxanne’s secret quiet, and helping her keep the other women in line.
 It’s horrifying, and exactly what Sam must have seen in her this whole time, with his experience of having to quickly read people to ascertain danger – and it’s seriously bad news for Hero, who’s stuck there now without a voice of reason to guide her.

 Random notes: